omri898/Whats-For-Dinner/README.md

 ## Architecture

-Three PydanticAI agents share a flat message history (group chat pattern).
+Three PydanticAI agents share a flat message history (group chat pattern) within each round.
 Each agent has a `@system_prompt` decorator that serializes only the context fields relevant to its role — Chef sees the full pantry, Lazy sees the laziness level (privately), and Nutricia only sees proposed recipe ingredients.

-A fixed turn order (Chef → Lazy → Nutricia) cycles until agreement or MAX_TURNS.
-The Supervisor always runs at the end, producing exactly 3 recipe picks regardless of whether consensus was reached.
+The discussion runs as **3 sequential rounds**, each targeting one recipe.
+A round exits immediately when Lazy and Nutricia both approve the same dish.
+Agreed recipe names are passed forward between rounds so Chef is instructed to propose something different each time — different dish type, different primary protein.
+If a round hits `MAX_TURNS` without agreement, the recipe with the most approvals is picked as a fallback.

 Built as a portfolio project demonstrating multi-agent coordination with structured output, personality-driven prompts, and a local inference backend.